sergey-kintsel/visa_requirements/README.md

 ## Misc

-Currently only Kazakhstan, Belarus, Poland, Bulgaria and Russia are supported as parameters
+Currently only these countries are supported as parameters:
+  - Kazakhstan
+  - Belarus
+  - Poland
+  - Bulgaria
+  - Russia
+  - USA
+  - Ukraine